DavidWalz/diversipy/docs/cube.rst

-:mod:`cube` --- Uniform sampling of the unit hypercube
+:mod:`cube` --- Uniform sampling from the unit hypercube
 ==============================================================

 .. automodule:: diversipy.cube
-    :synopsis: Uniform sampling of the unit hypercube.
+    :synopsis: Uniform sampling from the unit hypercube.

 Sampling algorithms